-We’ll start things slowly by introducing you to this VPN service.
-We’ve prepared several handy tables for you, where the first one extracts the most important information about this VPN.
-So, let’s start getting to know Mullvad.
+We’ll start things slowly by introducing you to this VPN.
+We’ve prepared several handy tables, with the first one extracting the essential information about this VPN.
+Check it out below.

 |Live Chat Support||NO|

-With the basic information behind us, we’ll proceed with the world’s most popular media streaming services.
-As you can see in our article on how we review VPNs, we think that media streaming is an important aspect of every VPN.
-So, can Mullvad join our list of the best VPNs for streaming?
-Here are the results.
+As you can see in our article on how we review VPNs, we think that media streaming is a crucial aspect of any VPN.
+So, here's what to expect from Mullvad in that regard.

 |Amazon Prime Video||NO|

-Lastly, we are going to provide a quick look at our findings – for those who are in a rush.
-However, we do suggest reading this entire review if you want to truly get to know Mullvad.
+Lastly, we are going to provide a quick look at our findings.
+However, we do suggest reading this entire review for an in-depth look at Mullvad VPN.
 So, here are our quick conclusions.

-And now, we are ready to dive deeper and see what Mullvad has on offer.
-We are going to dissect this VPN into its smallest bits to find out whether you should trust this VPN and if it’s worth the money.
+Now, we are ready to dive deeper and see what Mullvad has on offer.
+We will dissect this VPN into its smallest bits to find out whether you should trust this VPN and if it’s worth the money.

 First of all, you should know that we’ve spent quite some time testing Mullvad.
-Unlike the majority of other reviews on the Web, everything found in this article is a result of thorough testing.
+Unlike most other reviews on the Web, everything found in this article is a result of thorough testing.
 With this said, we’ll begin by taking a look at this VPN’s reputation and background.

 Background, Jurisdiction & Reputation

 Mullvad is based in Sweden and has done plenty to protect each individual customer.
 Also, there are no records of previous data leaks.
-Our Score: 10/10.
+On top of that, Mullvad is happy to go through independent audits, proving its high level of security.
+Our Score: 10/10

-You might be wondering what’s the purpose of this segment?
-Well, you need to be aware of where your chosen VPN comes from as that dictates the way that your personal data is handled.
-Each country has its own set of laws, and some can be quite restrictive.
-That’s why top-rated VPNs choose exotic locations as their base of operations, which gives them a competitive edge.
+You need to be aware of where your chosen VPN comes from, as that dictates how your sensitive data is handled.
+Each country has its own set of laws, and some can be quite restrictive in that regard.
+That’s why top-rated VPNs pick exotic locations as their base of operations, giving them a competitive edge.